 Don’t you get tired of cooking the salmon always in the same way?

 I do!
 I really really like salmon but I lack creativity when it comes to cooking it.
 I’d like to prepare salmon at least once a week.
 Victoria loves it.
 Matthew, not so much.
-But between threats and bribes he eats it.
+But between threats and bribes, he eats it.
 I refer to Salmon as the “Pink Chicken”.
-If I mention fish, there would not be way that he open his mouth to eat it.
+If I mention fish, there would not be a way that he opens his mouth to eat it.
 You know, part of the job!

 Did you notice my beautiful pie dish?

-Do not forget to enter the giveaway located beneath recipe!
+Do not forget to enter the giveaway located beneath the recipe!

 - 1 tablespoon chopped garlic

-- 2 cups of asparagus trimmed and cut into pieces (remember to discard the woody stem ends from each spear)
+- 2 cups asparagus, trimmed and cut into pieces (remember to discard the woody stem ends from each spear)